AnnaAxelsson051/Weather-Checker/README.md

 - I initially added a navigation section with responsively for mobile along with styling.
 - I then added an intro section with styling, to provide the user with an explanation of what the app does
+- I then added carousel component
+- I then added arrowbuttons component to navigate the carousel